xzackli/ABS-ACT-public-data/README.md

 # ABS-ACT-public-data
-This public repository contains the analysis products (public) but not the results (public when the paper goes on arxiv).
+This public repository contains some intermediary analysis products (public) but not the results (public when the paper goes on arxiv).

 Planck half-mission 143 GHz maps are frequency maps from the 2015 data release, downloaded from the [Planck Legacy Archive](https://pla.esac.esa.int/#home), rotated to equatorial and harmonically reprojected to `nside 256`.